sphinx-notes/any/docs/index.rst

 Change Log
 ==========

-2022-XX-XX 3.0
+2022-04-09 2.3
 --------------

-- Prevent crash when failed to get section title
+- Prevent crash when failed to get section title (72250de)
-- Return hexdigest rather than UUID as object ID
+- Return hexdigest rather than UUID as object ID (#7)
-- Make all filters works again
+- Make all filters works again (#8)
+- Correctly rendering title of cross reference (#12)

 2021-08-18 2.2
 --------------